rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

         respect the best of all possible worlds.

 [^2]: Plato(*Timaeus*): "First then, in my judgment, we must make a
-    distinction and ask, What is that which always is and has no becoming; and what is that which is always becoming and never is?
+    distinction and ask, what is that which always is and has no becoming; and what is that which is always becoming and never is?
     That which is apprehended by intelligence and reason is always in the same state; but that which is conceived by opinion with the help